chanmyaemaung/crud-php-simple-blog/README.md

 ### About this simple blog

-This is the easiest way that I created inroder to refrence by myself.
+This is the easiest way that I created in order to refrence by myself.
 As a matter of fact, I haven't planned to do this simple **CRUD Blog** by coded with PHP.

 ### Demo